gobstones/gobstones-scripts/project-types/common/README.md

 # a-new-gobstones-library

-Add a simple library description here.
+your library description here.
+Describe briefly the purpose of your library -- i.e. what functionalities does it provide.
+For longer description, refer to [Usage](#usage).

 Once you have a repository established,replace the following references to gobstones/a-new-gobstones-library to your own library ones, so you have the appropriate badges.
 Remove demo badge if this is a library without GUI.
 Also, delete this lines.